Profile

 6. 6

-Drizzle with extra virgin olive oil just before serving.
+Drizzle with a little extra virgin olive oil before serving.

 💡 Tips and Variations